theman-oj10/CareerSync/docs/DeveloperGuide.md

 2. The `InternshipSetDeadlineParser` then calls the `ArgumentTokenizer#tokenize` method to extract the internship index, task index and the deadline.<br>
 If either the internship index, task index or the deadline is either missing or invalid, a ParseException will be thrown.<br>
 3. The `InternshipSetDeadlineParser` then creates an `InternshipSetDeadlineCommand` object with the extracted details.<br>
+4. The `InternshipSetDeadlineCommand`'s execute() method is called.
+The Internship object, and its task to be modified, is gotten via the indexes.
+It then calls `InternshipModel` to set the deadline of the task in the `TaskList` field of the internship entry via `setDeadline`.<br>
    If the internship index is larger than the number of internships displayed, a CommandException will be thrown.<br>
    If the task index is larger than the number of tasks in the `TaskList` field of the internship, a CommandException will be thrown.<br>
-4. The `InternshipSetDeadlineCommand` creates a new `Task` object based on the details.
-It then calls `InternshipModel` to set the deadline of the task in the `TaskList` field of the internship entry via `setDeadline`.<br>
-5. The `InternshipSetDeadlineCommand` then calls `InternshipModel::setInternship` to replace the old internship with the new one with the deadline.<br>
+5. The `InternshipSetDeadlineCommand` then calls `InternshipModel::setInternship` to replace the internship with the new one with the deadline, to trigger a UI update.<br>
 6. The `InternshipSetDeadlineCommand` then calls `InternshipModel::updateFilteredInternshipList(PREDICATE_SHOW_ALL_INTERNSHIPS)` to update the internship displayed on the UI.<br>

 #### Design Considerations